yihui/yihui.org/content/en/2007-08-12-tidy-up-your-r-code.md

 :   Later the idea was turned into a package
     [**formatR**](http://cran.r-project.org/package=formatR) and many details
     have been enhanced there.
-See the [Github repo](https://github.com/yihui/formatR) for details.
+See the [GitHub repo](https://github.com/yihui/formatR) for details.

 In the past I used to make use of